itamarrosenblum/Task-Board-Project/README.md

 - User inputs are saved in the local storage.

-The design was created by using vanilla CSS3, e.g.
+The design was made by using vanilla CSS3, e.g.

 - CSS Grid and CSS Flexbox were used for the layout.